Why is Google My Business so important to local search? If nothing else, you will learn why business owners should drop everything to learn about it.

 Use additional website content to lure both local and regional traffic to your business.
 Yes, you’re placing regular updates to your Google My Business profile, but use your website for more detailed case studies and other questions commonly asked by your customers.

 When it’s time to fit your local search efforts into a larger marketing plan, call Signalfire.
-Our team of creative marketing Guides and Outfitters excel at combining your brand, your website, and web marketing strategies to increase lead, boost sales, and build awareness.
+Our team of creative marketing professionals excel at combining your brand, your website, and web marketing strategies to increase lead, boost sales, and build awareness.
 Here’s how to get a hold of us.